Loading article

 For the parent, the workplace question is whether you were entitled to carer's leave because your child needed care or support.
 For the school or childcare service, the practical question is why the child was away and whether they should stay away for infection-control reasons.

-That means a useful certificate usually connects:
+That means useful workplace evidence usually connects:

 Fair Work describes sick and carer's leave as personal/carer's leave.
 Full-time and part-time employees accrue paid sick and carer's leave as one balance.
 The annual entitlement for a full-time employee is 10 days, pro rata for part-time employees, and unused paid sick and carer's leave carries over.